Skip to article frontmatterSkip to article content

 SIS (Singular isothermal sphere)

-The differentiation is straight forward.
 See psiXvalue and psiYvalue in SIS.cpp.

 Roulette amplitudes are calculated using the recursive formulæ.